jonnonz1/nz-statute-book/acts/public/2002/industry-training-amendment-act-2002.md

 (4) Section 5(2) of the principal Act is amended by omitting the word Commission, and substituting the word Minister.

 ### 6 Board to be satisfied of organisation's abilities
-(1) The heading to section 6 of the principal Act is amended by omitting the words Commission to, and substituting the words Minister must.
+(1) The heading to section 6 is amended by omitting the words Commission to, and substituting the words Minister must.
 (2) Section 6 of the principal Act is amended by omitting the word Commission, and substituting the word Minister.
 (3) Section 6 of the principal Act is amended by adding to paragraph (b) the word ; and and also by adding the following paragraphs:
   (c) provide leadership within the industry on matters relating to skill and training needs by—